seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 Smell where resistance is.
 I'll set it down
 He's torn to pieces.
 They howl'd many together,
 And then they fed on him.
 How stand I then?
-Food took I none these two days—
+Food took I none these two days--
 Sipp'd some water.
 I have not clos'd mine eyes
 Save when my lids scour'd off their brine.
 Alas,
 Dissolve, my life, let not my sense unsettle
 Lest I should drown, or stab, or hang myself.
 The moon is down, the crickets chirp, the screech owl
 Calls in the dawn!
 All offices are done
 Save what I fail in.
-But the point is this—
+But the point is this--
 An end, and that is all.

 *Exit.*